Eating is emotional, period.

 To gain freedom in this area, it’s important to identify the specific triggers that lead to emotional eating.

-Based on my personal and clinical experience, here are three of the most common types of triggers:
+Based on my personal and clinical experience, here are three of the most common categories of triggers:

 - External Stress (positive or negative) – Examples include family problems, financial strain, or a special achievement.

-- Boredom –We don’t often associate boredom with emotional eating, but boredom and its cousin, procrastination, account for a lot of emotional overeating.
+- Boredom – Boredom and its cousin, procrastination, account for a lot of emotional overeating.

 2. Journal Emotions Before and After Eating

-It was extremely helpful for me, and for many others I counseled over the years, to take a minute journal to the emotions that precede and follow emotional eating.
+This was extremely helpful for me years ago, and it has helped so many of my clients who struggle in this area.
+Take a minute journal to the physical feelings and the emotions that precede and follow emotional eating.

 3. Identify Truths to Keep Emotions in Check

-When surging emotions (and probably hormones, but that’s another post) cloud your judgement, it’s vital to allow objective truth to guide your behavior.
+When surging emotions cloud your judgement, it’s vital to allow objective truth to guide your behavior.

 - Emotion: I am so stressed out!
 What if I…(fail this test, can’t give this client what they need, ruin my kids, am embarrassed in front of that person, etc.)